ktaylor63/southeast/site/content/news/service-and-state-of-north-carolina-strengthen-partnership-at-mattamuskeet-national-wildlife-refuge-s-lake-mattamuskeet.md

 updated: 'October 20th, 2016'
 ---

-**SWAN QUARTER, NC** – Tomorrow Cindy Dohner, Southeast Regional Director of the U.S. Fish and Wildlife Service and Gordon Myers, Executive Director of the N.C.
+**Swan Quarter, North Carolina** – Tomorrow Cindy Dohner, Southeast Regional Director of the U.S. Fish and Wildlife Service and Gordon Myers, Executive Director of the N.C.
 Wildlife Resources Commission, will strengthen a joint commitment to the conservation of fish and wildlife and their habitats on Mattamuskeet National Wildlife Refuge and its centerpiece Lake Mattamuskeet in Hyde County, North Carolina.

 The two agencies will announce details of this commitment at 12:30 p.m.
 Saturday during [Swan Days](https://www.fws.gov/refuge/mattamuskeet/about/swan_days.html) at the Refuge.
 It marks the latest action the two agencies have taken in the past 18 months to strengthen their conservation partnership.